RIPE-NCC/ripe-database-documentation/docs/19.Database-Support/04-Configuring-Reverse-DNS.md

 For IPv4, te mapping of the reverse address space can only happen on "byte" boundaries, i.e. multiples of 8 bits.
 This means that you should take the four octets - the decimal numbers between the dots - of an IP address range, put them in reverse order and then map them into the in-addr.arpa domain.

 For example, an address (A) record for mail.example.com points to the IP address 192.0.2.5.
-In pointer record of the reverse database, this IP address is stored as the domain name 5.2.0.192.in-addr.arpa. poiting back to its designated host name mail.example.com.
-The resulting PRT record would look like this:
+In pointer record of the reverse database, this IP address is stored as the domain name 5.2.0.192.in-addr.arpa. pointing back to its designated host name mail.example.com.
+The resulting PTR record would look like this:

     5.2.0.192.in-addr.arpa.
 3600 IN PTR mail.example.com